kdash-rs/kdash-rs.github.io/index.md

 ## Limitations/Known issues

+- **[Linux/Docker]** Copy to clipboard feature is OS/arch dependent and might crash in some Linux distros and is not supported on `aarch64` and `arm` machines.
+- **[macOS]** KDash looks better on iTerm2 since macOS's default Terminal app makes the colors render weird.
-- [Windows] KDash looks better on CMD since Powershell's default theme makes the colours look weird.
+- **[Windows]** KDash looks better on CMD since Powershell's default theme makes the colors look weird.
-- [Windows] If using k3d for local clusters, set the server URL to 127.0.0.1 as 0.0.0.0 doesn't work with kube-rs.
-You can use `k3d cluster create --api-port 127.0.0.1:6550` or change the `cluster.server` value in your `.kube/config` for the k3d cluster to `127.0.0.1:<port>`
+- **[Windows]** If using k3d for local clusters, set the server URL to 127.0.0.1 as 0.0.0.0 doesn't work with kube-rs.
+You can use `k3d cluster create --api-port 127.0.0.1:6550` or change the `cluster.server` value in your `.kube/config` for the k3d cluster to `127.0.0.1:<port>`.

 ## Features

-- CLI Info
+- CLI info
 - Node metrics
-- Resource Watch (configurable polling interval with `-p` flag)
+- Resource watch (configurable polling interval with `-p` flag)
+- Custom resource definitions
-- Describe resources & copy output
+- Describe resources & copy the output
-- Get YAML for resources & copy output
+- Get YAML for resources & copy the output
 - Stream container logs
 - Context
   - Context info